Posted by: Angelo Venardos | Date: 1 September 2015

 The Bill is scheduled to come into effect on 1 July 2016, however, for this to occur the Bill has to be passed by the Senate.
 On the 15 June 2015, the Bill was referred from the Senate to the Senate Community Affairs Legislation Committee for inquiry and report, which allowed members of the public to present submissions on any problems/benefits of the Bill and to suggest alternatives.
 The deadline for these submissions was 30 July 205 and it will be interesting to see what changes will be made to the Bill as a result of the comments by the public.

-If you have any questions relating to this Bill, or employment issues in general, please contact our team on 07 3035 4000.
+If you have any questions relating to this Bill, or employment issues in general, please contact our team.